Modern slavery and human trafficking statement

 Our supply chains fall mainly under five ‘super-categories’, which are:

-• Continued to review our agreements to ensure that obligations to comply with the Modern Slavery Act are included where appropriate and to ensure that due diligence is in place to mitigate any risk.
+- Continued reviewing our agreements to incorporate obligations for compliance with the Modern Slavery Act as necessary and implemented due diligence measures to mitigate any potential risks.

 This statement has been approved the Governing Council, and signed on its behalf by the Chair: